gearnode/erl-json/doc/handbook.md

   value.
 - `serializers`: a map associating types (as atoms) and serialization functions to be used as a replacement for the default serializer map.
+- `indent`: a boolean indicating whether to indent content or not.
+- `indent_string`: a string or binary used as indentation prefix; the default value is a binary containing two whitespace characters.

 ## JSON Pointer
 The `json_pointer:find/2` function is used to obtain the value referenced by a